On Outage-based Beamforming Design for Dual-Functional Radar-Communication 6G Systems: Simulation Results

 \subsection{Probability of detection and rate trade-off}

 Another tradeoff we can study is the probability of detection $P_D$, vs the average achievable sum rate.
-We calculate the detection probability following \cite{Pd} as
+We calculate the probability of detection based on equation \eqref{eq:probability-of-detection}.

-where $\rho = \SNR_r \vert \pmb{a}^H(\theta_0) \pmb{R}_{xx} \pmb{a}(\theta_0) \vert^2 $.
 The radar $\SNR$ is defined as $\SNR_r$ and is fixed to $1\dB$.
 We set $N = 5$ antennas.
 The probability of false-alarm for radar is $P_{\text{FA}} = 10^{-4}$.
 To show the superiority of our design, we compare to the beamforming design in \cite{toward-dfrc}.
 Referring to Fig. \ref{fig:PD-rate-tradeoff}, it is clear that a trade-off, similar to that in Fig. \ref{fig:ISMR-rate-tradeoff-02}, exists between the detection performance of the radar and the communication rate.
 In other words, for a fixed $P_D$, the rate increases with a decrease in number of users.
 Second, it should be noted that our design presents better tradeoffs in both, probability of detection and average achievable rate, especially when $K$ grows large.
 For example, with $K=4$ and an average achievable sum-rate of $4.78 \bpsphpu$, we have that $P_D \simeq 0.65$, when the design in \cite{toward-dfrc} is adopted; compared to $P_D \simeq 0.99$ using the proposed design, herein.
 This gain could be explained as follows: The design in \cite{toward-dfrc} is a two-step procedure.
 In the first step, the desired radar-only waveform is obtained through the desired covariance matrix, then in the second step, a weighted optimization problem is formulated that trades off a similarity constraint on the radar waveform and the MUI (Multi-user Interference).
 This decoupling of problems could introduce some sub-optimality to the joint radar-communication designs.
 Another aspect is the inherit modeling of random channel behavior in our design.
 On the other hand, our design cannot account for a desired beampattern, as opposed to that in \cite{toward-dfrc}.
 In other words, the proposed design does not offer any control over beamwidths, sidelobe rejection ratios, etc. This is due to the fact that we maximize the power in the desired look direction, without explicit indication of the aforementioned radar properties.